AincradOT/platform/docs/golden-path.md

 A typical deployment flow for an application repository looks like this.

-1. A change is made to Terraform or Ansible in the infra repository.
+1. A change is made to Terraform in the application infrastructure repository.
 2. A pull request is opened.
+3. GitHub Actions authenticates using a service account key (stored as GitHub encrypted secret).
-3. GitHub Actions runs `terraform init` with the GCS backend and `terraform plan` against the appropriate environment project.
+4. The workflow runs `terraform init` with the GCS backend and `terraform plan` against the appropriate environment project.
-4. The plan is reviewed and the pull request is merged.
+5. The plan output is posted as a comment on the PR for review.
-5. GitHub Actions on `main` requests an OIDC token, uses Workload Identity Federation to assume the environment service account, and runs `terraform apply` against the same state and project.

-For configuration management:

-* Ansible runs either in CI or from a trusted controller machine.
+6. After review and merge to `main`, GitHub Actions runs `terraform apply` to deploy changes.
-* Ansible uses a GCP identity to read secrets from Secret Manager.
+7. Applications read secrets from Secret Manager at runtime using their service account identity.

-* Ansible provisions Docker, systemd units and configuration files on the target VMs.
+**Configuration management** (if needed for VMs) lives in the same application repository and uses the same CI identity to provision infrastructure.

-Runtime changes are driven by code changes, not ad hoc console changes.
+Runtime changes are driven by code changes, not manual console changes.

 ## When you can deviate from the golden path